CriticalMoments/CMSaasStarter/README.md

 ## Introduction Blog Post

-What to learn why we picked the technologies we did, and how to keep your fork lightning fast as you add content?
+Want to learn why we picked the technologies we did, and how to keep your fork lightning fast as you add content?
 Check out [our blog post](https://criticalmoments.io/blog/how_we_built_our_marketing_page) on the process.
 Yes, it's hosted on a SaaS Starter fork!

 ## Tech Stack